vladbelousoff/tea/README.md

 # Tea Programming Language

-Tea is a Rust-inspired, statically-typed scripting language with a focus on memory safety and modern syntax.
-It combines the expressiveness and ease-of-use of scripting languages with Rust's key design principles for safer code.
+Tea is a statically-typed scripting language with a focus on memory safety and modern syntax.
+It combines the expressiveness and ease-of-use of scripting languages with key design principles for safer code.

 ## Features

 - **Scripting Language**: Designed for automation, quick tasks, and rapid development
-- **Rust-Inspired Design**: Familiar syntax and concepts for Rust developers
 - **Memory Safety**: Explicit mutability control with `let` and `mut` keywords
 - **Static Typing**: Type annotations with inference capabilities for safer scripts
 - **Types and Methods**: Data structures with associated methods via `impl` blocks
 - **Control Flow**: Standard control structures (`if`/`else`, `while` loops)

-## Rust Influences
+## Influences

-Tea brings Rust's safety concepts to scripting:

 - **Explicit Mutability**: Variables are immutable by default (`let`), mutable when specified (`let mut`)
 - **Impl Blocks**: Methods are defined separately from type definitions using `impl` blocks